-On September 16, 2022, the California Governor signed into law Senate Bill No. 1137 (SB 1137) which prohibits CalGEM from permitting any new wells, or the rework of existing wells, if the proposed new drill or rework is within 3,200 feet of certain sensitive receptors such as homes, schools or parks.
-The bill would have become effective January 1, 2023.
-However, in December 2022, proponents of a voter referendum (the "Referendum") collected more than the required number of signatures to put Senate Bill No. 1137 on the November 2024 ballot.
-On February 3, 2023, the Secretary of State of California certified the signatures and confirmed that the Referendum qualifies for the November 2024 ballot.
-Accordingly, Senate Bill No. 1137 is stayed until it is put to a vote.
-Relatedly, a legislator introduced Senate Bill No. 556 (SB 556) into the California Senate in 2023, providing for joint and several liability for operators and owners of an entity that owns an oil and gas production facility for certain adverse health conditions within 3,200 feet of such facility, subject to limited defenses.
+The potential exists for additional legislation in the future that could adversely impact our operations.
+For example, in 2023, a legislator introduced Senate Bill No. 556 (SB 556) into the California Senate in 2023, providing for joint and several liability for operators and owners of an entity that owns an oil and gas production facility for certain adverse health conditions in a setback zone, subject to limited defenses.
+SB 556 also provided for civil penalties to be assessed against potentially responsible parties.
 Although this bill died during the last legislative session, an identical bill-Assembly Bill 3155 (AB 3155)-was introduced into the California Legislature in early 2024 and is currently under consideration.
 Separately, Assembly Bill 2716 (AB 2716) was introduced in 2024, which would require the plugging and abandonment of certain low-production wells located within 3,200 feet of a sensitive receptor within a certain timeframe or otherwise subjects operators to administrative penalties.
-We continue to monitor the progression of these bills, but we currently estimate that approximately 10% of our overall proved reserves as of December 31, 2023 are within the setbacks established by Senate Bill No. 1137.
-We do not expect this law to result in any material change in our overall existing proved developed producing reserves or current production rates.

 Assembly Bill 1167 (AB 1167), signed into law by the California Governor in October 2023, imposes more stringent financial assurance requirements on persons who acquire the right to operate a well or production facility in the state of California.
-AB 1167 requires such persons to fulfill bonding requirements in an amount determined by the state to sufficiently cover full plugging and abandonment costs, decommissioning, and site restoration of all wells and production facilities.
+AB 1167 requires such persons to fulfill bonding requirements in an amount determined by the state to sufficiently cover full plugging and abandonment costs, decommissioning and site restoration of all wells and production facilities.
 Transfer of operatorship of a well or production facility is prohibited until the state has determined the appropriate bond amount and the bond has been filed.
-Upon signing AB 1167, the California Governor called for further legislative changes to the new requirements to mitigate against the potential risk of an increase in the number of orphaned wells becoming state liabilities following the implementation of the law.
+Upon signing AB 1167, the California Governor called for further legislative changes to the new requirements for the acquired assets to mitigate the potential risk of an increase in the number of orphaned wells becoming state liabilities following the implementation of the law.
 Similar to AB 1167, in early 2024, a California legislator introduced Assembly Bill 1866 (AB 1866) which would require the operator of any idle well to file, on or before July 1, 2025, a plan with the state to provide for the management and elimination of all idle wells, with consideration shown to a number of specified factors when prioritizing idle wells for testing or plugging and abandonment.
 Additionally, AB 1866 would require operators to restore the surface of the well pad to as near a natural state as practicable or to a condition suitable for alternative use.
-Any operator who fails to comply with AB 1866 would be subject to civil penalties.

 In October 2023, the California Governor signed two bills that require quantitative and qualitative climate disclosures for certain public and private companies doing business in California.
 Senate Bill 253 (SB 253) requires the annual disclosure of Scope 1, 2 and 3 GHG emissions, with certain emissions data subject to third party assurance.
 The bill requires disclosure of Scope 1 and 2 GHG emissions beginning in 2026 for the 2025 reporting year and disclosure of Scope 3 GHG emissions beginning in 2027 for the 2026 reporting year.
-SB 253 is effective for public and private companies with total annual revenues exceeding \$1 billion.
+SB 253 would be effective for public and private companies with total annual revenues exceeding \$1 billion and that do business in California.
 Senate Bill 261 (SB 261) requires biennial disclosures posted on a company's website related to climate-related financial risks and the measures a company has adopted to reduce and adapt to such risks.
 The bill requires disclosure of the climate-related financial risk disclosures beginning in 2026 for the 2025 reporting year.
 SB 261 is effective for public and private companies with total annual revenues exceeding \$500 million.
 Both SB 253 and 261 have been challenged in the U.S. District Court for the Central District of California.